 Q: How long does it take to get content?

 I pride myself on quick turnaround.
-Barring unusual circumstances (such as shoots done when I'm traveling), I will send out unedited proofs within 48 hours of the shoot, and very often get them out within a few hours.
-Edited images can take longer, depending on how many shots you select and the amount of editing I have to do on them.
+Barring unusual circumstances (such as shoots done when I'm traveling), I will send out unedited proofs within 48 hours of the shoot, and very often get them out a few hours after we finish.
+Edited images take longer, depending on how many shots you select and the amount of editing I have to do on them.
 My general guideline is that I can deliver 50 basic edits or 10 full "beauty" edits per week starting from when you tell me which images you want.
+I often can do them faster, but that's a good general rule of thumb that keeps me from getting too buried.

 For raw or unedited files, I can typically get them to you within 48 hours.
 I can turn those around almost immediately, but I shoot with a very high-resolution camera which produces large raw files that can take some time to upload.